The translation of this document is outdated.

 July 2008]

-Section 94.1 If a local government city or
+Section 94.1 If a local government council

-municipality council or other local government institutions do
+or other local government authorities do not fulfil or violate

-not fulfil or violate the Constitution, laws, Cabinet regulations
+the Constitution, laws, Cabinet regulations or also do not fulfil

-or also do not fulfil court judgments, the Minister for
+court judgments, the Minister for Environmental Protection and

-The chairperson of the local government city or municipality
+The chairperson of the local government council has a duty,

-council has a duty, within 20 days after having received the
+within 20 days after having received the request from the

-Regional Development, to provide a written explanation regarding
+to provide a written explanation regarding the violations of the

-the violations of the Constitution, laws and Cabinet regulations
+Constitution, laws and Cabinet regulations allowed by the council

-the court judgment.
+fulfilling the court judgment.

 [17 February 2005; 17 July 2008; 16 December 2010]